 Take a perfect selfie at these 10 Austin murals

-Karen Maness, Texas Performing Arts Scenic Supervisor and UT lecturer, said she applied to direct the project after she was encouraged by design professor Susan Mickey.
-After she was selected, Karen and her team started work in January.
+Karen Maness, a UT lecturer and scenic supervisor for UT's Texas Performing Arts, said she applied to direct the project after she was encouraged by design professor Susan Mickey.
+After she was selected, Maness and her team started work in January.

-Maness said the process was a collaboration between many different teams, for example Rachel Durkin-Drga, the interim executive director of Texas Performing Arts, made the project possible by approving the use of TPA facilities and purchasing agents, while UT construction prepared the mural area.
+Maness said the work was a collaboration between many different teams.
+Rachel Durkin-Drga, the interim executive director of Texas Performing Arts, made the project possible by approving the use of TPA facilities and purchasing agents, while UT construction prepared the mural area.

 Photos: Austin murals where you can do it for the 'gram